Stop the spread

 Utah’s scenic waters provide recreational enjoyment for boaters year-round.
 Before launching your vessel, make sure to get familiar with the rules and requirements of boating in Utah, and help stop the spread of invasive quagga mussels.

-Previously, the mussel-aware boater education course was only required for non-resident boaters, and Utah residents paid the AIS fee when they registered their boat through the DMV.
+Note: Previously, the mussel-aware boater education course was only required for non-resident boaters, and Utah residents paid the AIS fee when they registered their boat through the DMV.
+This is no longer the case as of July 1, 2023.

 Ready to hit the water?
 Start here before you go: